“A remote, romantic and rocky retreat in the stunning Matarrana mountains: think lovers' den, hiking hideaway, or secluded house party for 10-20”

 - Honesty bar

 Eating arrangements are flexible depending on whether you take the house as a group or are staying as independent travellers.
-Breakfast is included; dinners are by request and groups can self-cater if they wish.
+Breakfast is included; lunches and dinners are by request and groups can self-cater if they wish.

 Guests begin their day with a buffet-style breakfast laid up in one of the masía's 2 dining rooms, or out on the terrace when the weather's right.
 Freshly squeezed OJ and freshly ground coffee are accompanied by oven-warm bread and a choice of homemade jam, marmalade and honey: there's also olive oil should you fancy a more local-style start to the day.
 Luis then takes orders for the cooked breakfast of your choice.